akseidel/LabGroupAssigning/README.md

 * The Chk: values are checksum values that are the sum of the assigned student id numbers.
 Properly assigned row and columns will have the same checksum.
 * Matrix values like --,--,-- indicate there was no valid lab group solution determined for the trial run.
 * This program makes random lab group selections for each matrix value from an ever decreasing pool of remaining possible lab group candidates.
 It records the most filled assignment matrix.
-Selection attempts stop when the matrix is totally filled or after the number of solution trials is expired.
+Selection trials stops when the matrix is totally filled or after the number of solution trials is expired.
 * The time required to complete the assignment matrix is a function of the selection pool size.
-The selection pool size depends on the class size and the group size.
+The selection pool size depends on the class size (**n**) and the group size (**k**) as **n!/k!\*(n-k)!** .
+The number of possible assignment matrices of size **gr** (group qty x rounds qty) that can be selected from the pool size **p** is **p!/gr!\*(p-gr)!** .
+That number can be enormous.
+The Example Screen - Solution Found image shows a solution determined at the 59,736,453 trial.
+* The number of valid solution matrices within the pool of possible assignment matrices is not known to this author but the number appears to be large enough to soon find a valid solution at random from a pool of 3 billion possible for a 5x5 matrix using a 2 group size.
-* Pressing the q key stops the process and outputs the current best solution.
+* Pressing the **q** key stops the process and outputs the current best solution.